AwayJob/grasscutter-wiki/Troubleshooting.md

 - You could try editing `homeroomscene` in mongodb but if you go into teapot again it will softlock.

 # Client Errors

+## Server busy.
+Please try again later.(502)

+**Potential places for error**:
+- Cetificate Issue/You didn't installed the certificate.
+- Server not started right/not accessible/not configured correctly if fiddler is set up correctly.

+**Solutions**:
+- Go to `tools > options > https > actions button > Root Trust Cert`
+- No SSL cert you're missing essential files from the repo.
+Download the whole repo.

 ## Error Code: 4201

 **Potential places for error**: